SPan-18/SPan-18/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi, I am a second-year PhD student in the [Department of Biostatistics](https://ph.ucla.edu/departments/biostatistics) at UCLA.
+I am a second-year PhD student in the [Department of Biostatistics](https://ph.ucla.edu/departments/biostatistics) at UCLA.
 Prior to this, I completed Bachelor’s and Master’s in Statistics from the [Indian Statistical Institute](https://www.isical.ac.in/) in 2019 and 2021 respectively.
 At UCLA Biostatistics, I am working with [Prof. Sudipto Banerjee](http://sudipto.bol.ucla.edu/) on [Bayesian modelling of dynamical systems](https://github.com/SPan-18/RailcarExposureModelling) and development of Bayesian predictive stacking for conjugate distributions from the natural exponential family.
 My previous works include statistical modelling of complex multi-layered relational data and distribution-free correlation-based tests.
 Besides my current research, I am currently learning about Bayesian nonparametric modelling as I am interested in development of suitable methodologies for modelling mechanistic systems.